Difference between revisions of "Ruphus Chigudu" - Pindula

 ==Death==

 Brigadier-General Ruphus Chigudu was a Zimbabwean military commander who held the position of Brigadier-General.
-He was declared a national hero when he died and is to be laid at the National Heroes Acre.[1]
+He was declared a national hero when he died and was laid at the National Heroes Acre on 5 October 2020.[1]

 Background